Bithumb vs Plus500, Who's The Best?

 Plus500 and Bithumb Mobile App Comparison

-As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.
+It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

 In this part of our comparison of Bithumb and Plus500 we'll check whether either of their mobile apps tick all the boxes.

-Overall, we rate the user-friendliness of the apps as Better than the average.
+We rate overall the user-friendliness of the apps as Better than the average.

 Search Functions

-Although most brokers do OK in this area, there are some bad apples out there.
+While most brokers are good at this, there are some poor ones.
 If you type 'Emerging markets' into the search box, the software will find all Emerging market ETFs, even if the name doesn't begin with 'emerging'.
 If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?

 Bithumb vs Plus500 - Awards